 The Board of Governor's Waiver (BOG-W) program assists eligible low income students.
 The program:

-DSS works with College Services to arrange for adaptive furniture to be placed in classrooms.
+DSS works with College Services to arrange for adapted furniture to be placed in classrooms.
 The following are available to accommodate the need for classroom seating or desk alternatives:

 Individually prescribed seating arrangements are not within the college's scope of responsibility.

-Furniture accommodation use must be authorized by a DSS counselor and is based on disability-limitations.
+Furniture accommodation use must be authorized by a DSS counselor or LD Specialist and is based on disability related educational limitations.

 A wheelchair accessible courtesy shuttle service is available to transport students on campus.
 Transport to classrooms on a regularly scheduled basis or for special appointments may be arranged.
 De Anza College provides shuttle service as a courtesy to students, as it is not required by law to provide on campus mobility assistance.

-Students who want to request courtesy shuttle service should discuss this with their DSS Counselor.
-If shuttle service is to be utilized, the Student Assistance Desk maintains the schedule.
+Students who want to request shuttle service should discuss this with their DSS Counselor or LD Specialist.
+If shuttle service is to be utilized, the Shuttle Driver maintains the schedule.
 Service is available Monday through Friday from 7:30 a.m. to 4:30 p.m.

 Placement (assessment) testing (or other approved proof of pre-requisite preparation) is required before enrolling in certain